 Definitions

-“data” should include, but are not limited to:
+“Personal data” should include, but are not limited to:

-Data that, in the judgment of the UAS operator, are potentially sensitive,
+Data that, in the context in which the data are collected, and in the judgment of the UAS operator, are sensitive,

-Imagery of an individual's face,,

-Voice recordings,
+Unique biometric data, such as imagery of an individual's face and voice recordings, that are linked or easily linkable to an identifiable person,

-An individual's unique travel or location patterns,
+An individual's unique travel or location patterns that are linked or easily linkable to an identifiable person,

 Vehicle license plate numbers,

-Unique biometric data,

-Unique device signals information, such as a MAC address,
+Unique device information, such as a telephone number or MAC address,

+Other unique identifiers of individuals, such as Social Security, credit card, or other financial account numbers.

+“Personal data” does NOT include data that a UAS operator – or the operator’s agent – alters such that there is a reasonable basis for expecting that the data could not be linked to a specific individual or device, such as by blurring imagery of an otherwise identifiable individual’s face.

 Where a Best Practice refers only to “UAS operators,” the Best Practice should apply to both commercial and noncommercial private UAS operators.
 Most of these Best Practices refer only to commercial UAS operators to avoid unrealistic expectations for UAS hobbyists.

-The terms “reasonable” and “reasonable effort” are used frequently in these Best Practices.
-What qualifies as “reasonable” should depend largely on the resources and circumstances of the UAS operator, as well as on the sensitivity of data collected and degree of privacy risk associated with a particular UAS operation.
+The terms “where practicable” and “reasonable” are used frequently in these Best Practices.
+What qualifies as “practicable” or “reasonable” should depend largely on the resources and circumstances of the UAS operator, the sensitivity of data collected, and the context associated with a particular UAS operation.
 For example, high altitude mapping UAS likely has less impact on privacy than low altitude UAS scanning license plates.
-The terms are intended to provide flexibility for the unique context of each UAS operation, but the terms also indicate that an effort that is too weak may be unreasonable.
+The terms are intended to provide flexibility for the unique privacy risks of each UAS operation, and indicate that efforts aligned with practices of comparable entities with similar UAS operations may be reasonable; however, the terms also indicate that an effort that is too weak may be unreasonable.

 The term “data subjects” refers to the individuals about whom information is collected or retained.

 “Incidental collection” refers to data collection that is not intentional but which may occur as a byproduct of UAS operation.
-For example, UAS portrait photography would be intentional collection of sensitive data, whereas a UAS used for architectural inspection that happens to capture footage of the face of a passerby would be incidental collection.